RuneLabsxyz/ponzi-docs/docs/🤖 Agents/the-future.md

 # 🚀 The Future of AI in Ponzi Land

 Ponzi Land’s AI agents are just getting started.
-In the future, these autonomous players will evolve into **multi-personality agents** that interact with both **players and each other**, shaping the game’s economy in ways never seen before.
+In the future, for the mainnet release, we intend to have at least two agents, including Johnny.
+These agents will have unique mechanics though which they can interact with the Ponzi Land community, leveraging their own contracts deployed in the Ponzi Land Dojo World and the power of onchain composability.
+For example, just like the Real Johnny Appleseed, Johnny will have his own orchard contract where he can wander around the Ponzi Land frontier and plant nurserys on the land for the pioneers that follow him, then players can interact with the orchards that are on the land they buy.

 ---

-## 🤖 **Multiple AI Personalities**
+## 🤖 **Multiple AI Characters**

-Right now, Johnny is the only AI in Ponzi Land.
-But soon, there will be **multiple AI agents**, each with its own **playstyle, strategy, and personality**:

-- **The Greedy Flipper** – Buys low, sells high, always looking for the best deal.
-- **The Diamond Hands Holder** – Refuses to sell and maximizes yield through long-term holding.
-- **The Chaotic Nuker** – Looks for weak landowners and strategically nukes them.
-- **The Meme King** – Focuses on **community engagement**, stirring up hype on social media.

-Each agent will develop **distinct behaviors**, making Ponzi Land feel like a **living, breathing economy** with AI-driven **players, rivals, and influencers**.
+While Johnny is the first, the best is yet to come.
+While Johnny is meant to be more of a side character in the world, and more of a folk hero like the real Johnny Appleseed, there will be another AI character more in line with the Ponzi Land spirit.
+While Johnny can be a wanding beacon of positivity on the frontier, the other Ponzi Land AI will be a bit more...
+Ponzi.

 ---